-Robyn Maree Pickens is an art writer, curator, poet, and text-based practitioner.
+Robyn Maree Pickens is an art writer, poet, curator, and text-based practitioner.
 Robyn’s art writing has appeared in ArtAsiaPacific online, ANZJA, Art + Australia online, The Pantograph Punch, and Art New Zealand.
 Her most recent curatorial project was presented at Blue Oyster (“Bright Cave” 2018), Dunedin.
-Robyn’s poetry has appeared in Peach Mag, amberflora, SAND Berlin, Cordite, Plumwood Mountain, Matador Review, Jacket 2, and at ARTSPACE, Auckland.
-She was a finalist of the 2018 Sarah Broom Poetry Prize (N.Z) judged by Eileen Myles, winner of the takahē Monica Taylor Poetry Prize (N.Z) 2018, and a finalist of the inaugural Leeds Brotherton Poetry Prize (U.K) 2019.
+Robyn’s poetry has appeared in Empty Mirror, Into the Void, Peach Mag, amberflora, SAND Berlin, Cordite, Plumwood Mountain, Matador Review, Jacket 2, at ARTSPACE, Auckland, and in the Brotherton Poetry Prize Anthology by Carcanet Press (March 2020).
+She was a finalist of the 2018 Sarah Broom Poetry Prize (N.Z) judged by Eileen Myles, winner of the takahē Monica Taylor Poetry Prize (N.Z) 2018, a finalist of the inaugural Leeds Brotherton Poetry Prize (U.K) 2019.
+Her manuscript was a finalist of the 2019 Kathleen Grattan Poetry Award (NZ).
+Robyn was a semi-finalist of the 92Y Discovery Poetry Contest (U.S) 2020 and shortlisted for the Fish (Ireland) 2020.
 Her poetry criticism has appeared in Rain Taxi and Jacket 2.
 Her most recent text-based work was exhibited Te Tuhi (December 2018 – March 2019).
 Currently Robyn is a PhD candidate in ecological aesthetics at the University of Otago, and an art reviewer for the Otago Daily Times and Art News.
+Robyn was awarded a writing residency at Saari Residence, Finland over January and February 2020.
 This in-progress website includes links to a selection of recently published online essays, fiction, art reviews and poetry.
 Thanks for visiting!